OmegaMaxy/portfolios-isw/Stories/Story08.md

 Examples: their face, gravatar, or favourite image.

 The admin will be able to set a default image.
-The admin also has to upload their own image as hero image.
+The admin also has to be able upload their own image as hero image.
+This will be done in the admin panel.